Medokins/A--Pathfinding-Algorithm/README.md

 numpy - for faster maze_functions.</br>
 pandas - for clear in-file quick visualisation and maze saving.</br>
 pydirectinput - for bot movement in game (it's not 100% precise yet)</br>
-multithreading socket stuffing algorithm writted mostly [Joseph Reynolds](https://github.com/joseph-reynolds) with my minor tweaks to work in python3. </br>
+multithreading socket stuffing algorithm written mostly by [Joseph Reynolds](https://github.com/joseph-reynolds) with my minor tweaks to work in python3 to speed up acquring data.</br>

 ## Setup
 If you want to play around with 2d version just get required libraries and start main.py script.